loki-pup/loki-pup.github.io/_posts/portofolio.md

 In the child, you decide when and how to call that function — so you provide the argument there.

+In React, **children** is a special prop that automatically captures whatever you place between the opening and closing tags of a component.

 responsive: by changing the text size and column width for different platform